lsb15/Building_Segmentation/README.md

 # Semantic_Segmentation
 Individual Project

-# Building Area Semantic Segmentation with DeepLabV3+
+# Building Area Semantic Segmentation using DeepLabV3+

 This repository contains code for performing semantic segmentation on the Massachusetts Buildings Dataset using the DeepLabV3+ architecture implemented in PyTorch.
 The segmentation_models_pytorch library is utilized for model implementation, and the Albumentations library is used for data augmentation.